EIT-Pathogena/client/README.md

 #### Uploading samples (`gpas upload`)

-Performs metadata validation and client-side removal of human reads in each of your samples before uploading sequences to the GPAS platform.
+The upload subcommand performs metadata validation and client-side removal of human reads for each of your samples, before uploading sequences to the GPAS platform for analysis.

 ```bash
 gpas upload tests/data/illumina.csv
 ```

-This generates a mapping CSV (e.g. `a5w2e8.mapping.csv`) linking your local sample names with their randomly generated remote identifiers (GUIDs).
-Keep this file safe as it's useful for downloading and relinking results later.
+During upload, a mapping CSV is created (e.g. `a5w2e8.mapping.csv`) linking your local sample names with their randomly generated remote names.
+Keep this file safe, as it is useful for downloading and relinking results later.

+A 4GB human genome index is downloaded the first time you run `gpas upload`.
+If for any reason this is interrupted, simply run the upload command again.
+Upload will not proceed until the index has been downloaded and passed an integrity check.

+To retain the decontaminated FASTQ files uploaded to GPAS, include the optional `--save` flag.
+To perform decontamination without uploading anything, use the optional `--dry-run` flag.

 #### Downloading files (`gpas download`)

-Downloads the output (and/or input) files associated with a batch of samples given a mapping CSV generated during upload, or one or more sample GUIDs.
+The download subcommand retrieves the output (and/or input) files associated with a batch of samples given a mapping CSV generated during upload, or one or more sample GUIDs.
 When a mapping CSV is used, by default downloaded file names are prefixed with the sample names provided at upload.
 Otherwise downloaded files are prefixed with the sample GUID.

 ```bash
 # Download the main reports for all samples in a5w2e8.mapping.csv